Skip to Content

 A Comprehensive Guide for First-Time Apartment Hunters

-Once you’ve got your finances figured out, it’s time to start searching and applying for your first apartment.
-It’s a good idea to have your application materials prepared before you begin so that when you find a place you like, you’re ready to get that application done quickly.
-To rent an apartment, you’ll need a list of documents and information.
+After you’ve figured out your finances, it’s time to start looking for and applying for your first apartment.
+Getting your application materials prepared beforehand will allow you to move fast when you find a place you like.
+You’ll need to have a list of documents and information ready to rent an apartment.

-While this list may vary from place to place, it’s a good idea to have the following available:
+While the list may vary by location, it’s recommended to have the following available:

 • Your last two pay stubs or a bank statement